You are here

 Rolling hills, horse country and Blue Ridge mountain views lend this exurban-meets-country county (just 46 miles from DC) a bucolic appeal.
 Start in the throwback-cool town of Leesburg, where the 18th- and 19th-century storefronts hold antique shops, hip restaurants and indie boutiques.
 You’ll find more shopping at the nearby Leesburg Corner Premium Outlets, where stores include Coach, Saks and Restoration Hardware off-price outposts.

-Circa-1758 Middleburg, with its old stone buildings and village vibe, acts as the center of horse country, with shops carrying hunting clothes and the atmospheric, long-running Red Fox Inn & Tavern.
+The historic town of Middleburg, with its old stone buildings and village vibe, acts as the center of horse country, with shops carrying hunting clothes and the atmospheric, long-running Red Fox Inn & Tavern.
 Outside of the major towns, several dozen wineries reside in the scenic mountain foothills, and there’s also a burgeoning craft-brewery movement.

 Shenandoah National Park and Luray Caverns